ewfx/aidhp-deep-seekers/README.md

 ---

 ## 🎯 Introduction
-The main objective of this project is to develop a fashion query response system that utilizes AI models to provide detailed and user-friendly responses to fashion-related queries.
+The main objective of this code is to develop a fashion query response system that utilizes AI models to provide detailed and user-friendly responses to fashion-related queries.
 The system aims to enhance user experience by generating informative and contextually relevant answers, thereby assisting users in finding fashion items based on their preferences.

 ## 🎥 Demo
 🔗 [Live Demo](#) (if applicable)